 In addition to imbalance in the dataset, one must also be mindful of bias inherent within the variables themselves.
 Though data scientists take pride in their analytical abilities, the quality of the data often determines the usability of the analysis.
 If the data quality is poor or doesn’t sufficiently explain the observation of interest, the data scientists may unintentionally mislead stakeholders and lead to erroneous decision-making.

 Looking back at BMI, this dataset is meant to cover individuals from across the globe.
 However, the international definition of BMI does not equally apply to all ethnic groups.
 Those of Asian descent experience the effects of obesity at lower BMIs than non-Asians.
 As such, Asian countries, and Asian American health professionals often use adjusted BMI standards for Asian patients.
-The Asian American Diabetes Initiative states that for Asian Americans, a BMI of 23 is overweight, and a BMI of 27 is obese{ source}.
+The Asian American Diabetes Initiative states that for Asian Americans, a BMI of 23 is overweight, and a BMI of 27 is obese{Joslin Diabetes}.

 From our preprocessing, there are 3881 obese individuals by the international BMI score.
 However, the “Obesity” variable states that there are 4394 obese individuals.
 After comparing the BMI to the official obese dummy variable in the dataset, the flaws became even more evident.
 It appears that many individuals were incorrectly classified as obese.
 Even underweight individuals (BMI of 18) were erroneously classified as obese.
 This is a huge problem for data analysis, if one predicts erroneously that obesity is not a factor in heart attack risks when they are, this could lead to physicians making incorrect judgements, which would put the lives of patients at risk.